Devica2000/Identification-of-mammogram-mass-as-benign-or-malignant/README.md

 Checked the accuarcy at different values of K from 1 to 49.
 The maximum accuracy was 79.40% at K=7.

 The fourth algorithm used is Naive Bayes.
 Multinomial Naive Bayes has been used.
 It gives an accuracy of 78.44%.

+The next algorithm used is logistic regression.
+It gives an accuracy of 80.7% at cv=10.